Burnside problem

 The Burnside problem asks whether a finitely generated group in which every element has finite order must necessarily be a finite group.
-It was posed by William Burnside in 1902, making it one of the oldest questions in group theory and was influential in the development of combinatorial group theory.
+It was posed by William Burnside in 1902, making it one of the oldest questions in group theory, and was influential in the development of combinatorial group theory.
 It is known to have a negative answer in general, as Evgeny Golod and Igor Shafarevich provided a counter-example in 1964.
-The problem has many refinements and variants (see bounded and restricted below) that differ in the additional conditions imposed on the orders of the group elements, some of which are still open questions.
+The problem has many refinements and variants that differ in the additional conditions imposed on the orders of the group elements (see bounded and restricted below).
+Some of these variants are still open questions.

 Brief history

 Initial work pointed towards the affirmative answer.
 For example, if a group G is finitely generated and the order of each element of G is a divisor of 4, then G is finite.
 Moreover, A. I. Kostrikin was able to prove in 1958 that among the finite groups with a given number of generators and a given prime exponent, there exists a largest one.
 This provides a solution for the restricted Burnside problem for the case of prime exponent.
 (Later, in 1989, Efim Zelmanov was able to solve the restricted Burnside problem for an arbitrary exponent.)
 Issai Schur had shown in 1911 that any finitely generated periodic group that was a subgroup of the group of invertible n × n complex matrices was finite; he used this theorem to prove the Jordan–Schur theorem.

 Nevertheless, the general answer to the Burnside problem turned out to be negative.
 In 1964, Golod and Shafarevich constructed an infinite group of Burnside type without assuming that all elements have uniformly bounded order.
-In 1968, Pyotr Novikov and Sergei Adian supplied a negative solution to the bounded exponent problem for all odd exponents larger than 4381.
+In 1968, Pyotr Novikov and Sergei Adian supplied a negative solution to the bounded exponent problem for all odd exponents larger than 4381 which was later improved to an odd exponent larger than 665 by Adian.
 In 1982, A. Yu.
 Ol'shanskii found some striking counterexamples for sufficiently large odd exponents (greater than 1010), and supplied a considerably simpler proof based on geometric ideas.

 The case of even exponents turned out to be much harder to settle.
 In 1992, S. V. Ivanov announced the negative solution for sufficiently large even exponents divisible by a large power of 2 (detailed proofs were published in 1994 and occupied some 300 pages).
-Later joint work of Ol'shanskii and Ivanov established a negative solution to an analogue of Burnside problem for hyperbolic groups, provided the exponent is sufficiently large.
+Later joint work of Ol'shanskii and Ivanov established a negative solution to an analogue of the Burnside problem for hyperbolic groups, provided the exponent is sufficiently large.
 By contrast, when the exponent is small and different from 2, 3, 4 and 6, very little is known.